Safety and Outages

 Tennessee expanded its Move Over law on July 1, 2011, to include utility vehicles.
 Motorists approaching a utility vehicle with flashing lights must move over to create an empty lane buffer.
 If it isn't safe to change lanes, motorists must reduce speed.

-KUB has 464 vehicles with caution lights.
+KUB has over 400 vehicles with caution lights.
 When the lights are flashing, drivers must move over, just as they do for police, fire, and highway construction vehicles.

 For more information, please visit Move Over Tennessee.